|Location:||Near Agüimes, 14 km south of Telde, Gran Canaria, Canarias.|

 The Barranco de Guayadeque is a spectacular canyon that stretches from the coast near Agüimes to the island's center.
 As the valley deepens, the banana plantations are replaced by palm trees and cacti.

 After 3 km, on the left side, is the new Archaeological Museum.
-The building is ready, but they are still working on the interior.

 After 5 km, the Cuevas Bermejas (Purple Caves) are the first sign that once a Guanche population was living here.
 These caves are still inhabited nowadays.
 The church is in a rather new artificial cave.

 The canyon walls rise to a height of 300 m.
-After 8 km the road finishes at the Montaña de las Tierras.
+After 8 km the road ends at the Montaña de las Tierras.
 Here are several cave housings.
 Rather new is a large cave restaurant.
 You can book coach tours to this restaurant in all tourist centers.